 On the way back into Perth we make stop at New Norcia which is home to a community of Benedictine Monks.
-New Norcia is Australia’s only Monastery town, we will visit the Heritage Museum and Art Gallery and join the tour of the town which enables you to go into various building not open to the public.
+New Norcia is Australia’s only Monastery town, we will visit the Heritage Museum and Art Gallery and join a tour of the town which enables you to go into various building not open to the public.
 There will also be time to visit the Abbey Church, the Education Centre, St Ildephonsus and St Gertrude’s boarding schools.

 After lunch at the New Norcia Hotel we return to Perth